valtimo-platform/valtimo-documentation/release-notes/major9/09.26.0/valtimo-frontend-libraries.md

   Added a new separate tab on case management page to configure case list columns.

+* **Disable unassigned case count feature toggle**

+  It is now possible to disable showing the number of open cases in the menu.
+To do this, set `disableCaseCount` under `featureToggles` in the environment file to `true`.

 ## Bugfixes

 The following bugs were fixed: